 Death and dysfunction might not be a new thing, but “dark tourism” — visiting places historically associated with tragedy and suffering — is a new side of the tourism industry gaining popularity in Detroit.
-Since the death of Soundgarden frontman Chris Cornell at his MGM Grand hotel room in May, there has been an increased interest in other “dark” spots around town.
+Since the death of Soundgarden frontman Chris Cornell at his MGM Grand hotel room in May of 2017, there has been an increased interest in other “dark” spots around town.
 (Fans reportedly expressed interest in booking the room where Cornell’s body was discovered.)
-To satisfy that macabre craving, check out these historically haunted landmarks.
+To satisfy that macabre craving, check out these historically haunted attractions and landmarks.

 3. Leland Hotel

 Kelli Kavanaugh, owner of biking tour company Wheelhouse Detroit, says the former Leland Hotel on the corner of Cass and Bagley Avenues was a hangout of the notorious Purple Gang.
 It was also rumored to be Jimmy Hoffa’s favorite hiding place, and people have caught glimpses of his spirit roaming the fourth floor.